AdventHealth Wauchula: Baby-swap incident and aftermath

 In December 1978, babies Arlena Twigg and Kimberly Michelle May, were born at Hardee Memorial Hospital, they were inadvertently switched, unknown to their parents at the time.

 In early September 1988, Ernest and Regina Twigg of Sebring, Florida, filed a lawsuit against Hardee Memorial Hospital and four of its employees in a United States District Court in Tampa for $100 million.
 They did this after a genetic test on Arlena, before she died in August 1988 from a congenital heart defect, revealed that she was not their daughter.
 The Twiggs asked the Federal Bureau of Investigation to investigate Hardee Memorial Hospital, which they did, finding that no federal crime had been committed.

 In 1989, the Twiggs filed a lawsuit against Robert Mays of Sarasota, Florida to seek custody of Kimberly Mays; after almost a year they agreed to drop their custody lawsuit if a genetic test was done on Kimberly.
 Originally Robert Mays had refused to submit Kimberly to a genetic test.
 When the genetic test was carried out on Robert and Kimberly by Johns Hopkins University, it found that Kimberly was, to 99.9 percent probability, the daughter of the Twiggs.

 In 1991, Hardee Memorial Hospital agreed to settle the lawsuit for $3.5 million to $7 million.

 Also in late August 1992, the hospital agreed to settle a lawsuit by Robert Mays and daughter Kimberly Mays for $6.6 million.

 The money would be paid out from the Florida Patient's Compensation Fund, which was created by Florida hospitals to pay for lawsuits by patients.

 In late August 1993, Kimberly Mays successfully divorced the Twiggs, when Circuit Judge Stephen Dakan refused to order her to see them.

 In late November 1993, the Twiggs asked for a criminal probe into the baby-swap.
 They did this after Patsy Webb, a former nurses' aid from Hardee Memorial Hospital, had said that a physician told her to switch Arlena and Kimberly.
 And that she had refused the request of the physician and that the following day they had been switched.
 Later Robert May had been investigated by the Federal Bureau of Investigation, and took a polygraph test, which he passed.

 No criminal probe was planned, since the claim by Patsy Webb was considered a tall tale.
 During the custody hearing for Kimberly, Webb said in court that she knew nothing of the switch.

 In March 1994, Kimberly Mays ran away from home and was found later by Sarasota police at the YMCA, she later moved in with the Twiggs.
 In early May 1994, the Twiggs, Robert Mays and Kimberly were back in the courtroom of Circuit Judge Stephen Dakan.
 He overturned his August 1993 decision, granting both the Twiggs and Robert Mays guardianship of Kimberly.

+Awards and recognitions

+AdventHealth Wauchula received from the Centers for Medicare & Medicaid Services a five-star rating from 2020 to 2021.